 Be sure to use Happycow.net and Google to find veggie favorites, and ask other travelers and locals about additional places.
 There are many more eateries than what I have listed here!

-I will travel miles for quality chocolate and vegan food, even through hordes of pedestrians, fruit and vegetable vendors, and a zoo of honking cars.
-So yesterday my love and I made our way through the center of Tijuana near the famous and bustling Avenida Revolucion because surprisingly that’s where you’ll find a peaceful and charming family business.
-The minute you walk it feels like a retreat from the craziness outside, as you are welcomed by the friendly Mexican owners and taken by the colorful art and hats all around.
+I will travel miles for quality chocolate and food, even through hordes of pedestrians, fruit and vegetable vendors, and a zoo of honking cars.
+So yesterday my love and I made our way through the Tijuana center near the famous and bustling Avenida Revolucion because surprisingly that is where you’ll find a peaceful and charming family business.
+The minute you walk in it feels like a retreat from the craziness outside, as you are welcomed by the friendly Mexican owners and taken by the colorful art and hats all around.

-Casa Cacao features the beloved food of Mexico’s Oaxaca region and honors the health benefits of cacao, full of antioxidants and known for lowering blood pressure, improving digestion, lowering the risk of heart disease and stress, and beyond.
+Casa Cacao features the beloved food of Mexico’s Oaxaca region and honors the health benefits of cacao.
+This plant is full of antioxidants and is known for reducing blood pressure, improving digestion, lowering the risk of heart disease and stress, and beyond.
 The menu includes some vegan options such as tamales with mole negro, a hot artisanal chocolate chai drink, and delicious coffees.
 We loved chatting with the owner Jose Luis, who recently became vegan as part of his efforts to improve his health and lose weight.
-I can’t wait to go back; it looks like a great place to have a celebration with a group of loved ones.
+I cannot wait to go back; it looks like a wonderful place to have a celebration with a group of loved ones.

 After more than a year of the pandemic, we were ready to explore new sites rather than feeling cooped up at home.
 Once the sunny spring hit, we chose an overnight journey to the Southern California desert with its expansive mountain views.
 Our road trip to the Desert Hot Springs area entailed several hours of driving but was worth it for the getaway to some relaxing and beautiful mineral hot springs.
 We also did a bit of sightseeing in nearby Palm Springs, a special family hub where my dad and grandparents lived for years and I often visited as a child.